1108 East Main Street

 Robert Jennings, Virginia Grassroots and Field Specialist.
 Robert recruits, engages, and motivates large numbers of new people located within Virginia's 5th Congressional District to take action to further CBF's program goals.
 He ably identifies and develops volunteers to help build grassroots networks in Virginia's 5th Congressional District and nearby Bay watershed communities.
 Robert hosts VoiCeS classes, attends fairs and festivals, tables at community events, speaks at local groups, and hosts special events to engage citizens in Virginia's 5th Congressional District.

-Ann Jurczyk, Virginia Outreach and Advocacy Manager.
+Ann Jurczyk, Virginia Director of Advocacy and Outreach.
 Ann performs and oversees outreach and grassroots activities in Virginia, managing all of CBF's grassroots staff throughout the Commonwealth.
 Ann specializes in organizing and engaging CBF constituents, other conservation leaders and organizations, and the general public on CBF advocacy issues.
 Ann also runs CBF's Clean Water Captains program in Virginia and oversees faith-based outreach in the state.
 Lastly, Ann provides expertise and oversight for CBF's holistic urban restoration projects in the Central Virginia region.

 Matt Kowalski, Virginia Watershed Restoration Scientist.
 Matt implements wetland and riparian restoration projects and agricultural best management practices throughout the Commonwealth.
 Matt also leads CBF's outreach to the farm community while assisting in the development of CBF policies regarding state and federal agriculture cost-share programs and agriculture-related legislation.